primaryagent/MediumPitch/BTC-Now-Medium-Pitch.md

 **Payment Structure:** Fixed monthly payments regardless of Bitcoin's price.
 No margin calls, ever.
 Prepay anytime without penalty.

-**Liquidation Options (Borrower-Initiated Only):** Through the app, you can request partial liquidation at any time to sell Bitcoin and cover your outstanding balance—any excess Bitcoin is returned to you, any shortfall continues under the original payment schedule.
+**Liquidation Options (Borrower-Initiated Only):** Through the app, you can request partial liquidation at any time.
+This option is typically exercised when Bitcoin appreciates significantly and you want to capture gains—any excess Bitcoin after settling your balance is returned to you.
+In downturn scenarios, your payment obligations continue regardless of Bitcoin's price (no forced liquidations by lenders), but voluntary liquidation becomes less attractive.
 Warehouse and bond investors can NEVER force liquidation—it's your Bitcoin, you control the timing.
 No USD refunds; pay through completion for full Bitcoin transfer rights.

 **Key differentiator from margin loans:** Margin loans force liquidation when LTV is breached.
 BTC Now: Only borrower can trigger liquidation, voluntary only.
 Zero forced liquidation risk.